Visiting Rocky Mountain National Park in August

-August in Rocky Mountain National Park is busy, but beautiful.
-The weather is spectacular, all of the roads and facilities are open, and there are activities for every fitness level, timeframe, and interest.
+August in Rocky Mountain National Park is busy and beautiful.
+The weather is spectacular, all of the roads and facilities are open, and activities exist for every fitness level, timeframe, and interest.
 However, there are some drawbacks to be aware of when planning an August visit, as well as tips and tricks to avoid the summer crowds.
 Not sure if August is the right time for you?
-Below is our complete guide to visiting Rocky Mountain National Park in August—benefits, drawbacks, typical weather, things to do and more!
+Below is our complete guide to visiting Rocky Mountain National Park in August—benefits, drawbacks, typical weather, things to do, and more!

 benefits of visiting in august